mossmanpete/ParadigmCore/README.md

 From there,  `cd paradigmcore` and install dependencies: `npm i`

 ## Build
-This version is partially implemented in TypeScript, and should be compiled to update the JS files in `./dist`.
+This version is primarily implemented in TypeScript, and should be compiled to update the JS files in `./dist`.
 Modify `tsconfig.json` to the correct target for your environment, then run:
 ```
 npm run build OR tsc
 ```